kodek-sleuth/Stackoverflow-lite-API-in-Flask-/README.md

 # STACKOVERFLOW-LITE-API
 This is A platform where users can ask questions and expect answers to those Questions.

-# ACCOUNTS
+# ATTRIBUTES
+- Users can  signup to create an acoount
-Users can create sign up and also signin to access the platform.
+- Users can  signin to access the platform.